rstacruz/script.js/README.md

+# @rstacruz/scriptjs

-### $script.js - Async JavaScript loader & dependency manager
+> Async JavaScript loader & dependency manager

-`$script.js` is an asynchronous JavaScript loader and dependency manager with an astonishingly impressive lightweight footprint.
+`scriptjs` is an asynchronous JavaScript loader and dependency manager with an astonishingly impressive lightweight footprint.
 Like many other script loaders, $script.js allows you to load script resources on-demand from any URL and not block other resources from loading (like CSS and images).
 Furthermore, it's unique interface allows developers to work easily with even the most complicated dependencies, which can often be the case for large, complex web applications.

+## Fork information

+:warning: This is a fork by [@rstacruz](https://github.com/rstacruz) of script.js originally by [Dustin Diaz](http://github.com/ded), formerly in [ded/script.js](https://github.com/ded/script.js).
+This fork adds no functionality, but cleans up the code a bit.

+- Removes the smoosh-based build system
+- Replaces the browser tests with jsdom-based unit tests
+- Ender support is removed
+- Documentation is improved
+- Renamed from `$script.js` to the less-ambiguous `scriptjs`

-### Browser Support
+## Browser Support

   * IE 6+
   * Opera 10+